Communicable Diseases

 Diarrhea

 Students with complaints/episodes of diarrhea will be evaluated by the health room.
-If a child has severe diarrhea (3 or more episodes), with or without a fever, notify parent/guardian.
-The student should go home and encourage medical follow up.
+If a child has severe diarrhea (3 or more episodes), with or without a fever, the parent/guardian will be notified and the student may be sent home.
+Health staff may encourage medical follow up.

 Head Lice